 The Editor-in-Chief as well as all members of the Editorial Board of Psychological Topics, both domestic and foreign, should conduct their assignments honestly and professionally.
 The journal seeks to publish original and scientifically valuable papers that significantly contribute to the scientific community while retaining the highest standards of ethical behavior.
 Similar standards are also expected from our reviewers and authors.

 To achieve this goal, we expect from everyone involved in the process of publishing to adhere to the highest ethical standards.
 We expect originality and an honest approach from the authors, and objectivity and confidentiality of submitted manuscripts from editors and reviewers.

 The editor should actively seek the opinions of authors, readers, reviewers, and other members of the editorial board on improving the journal.
 It is the editor's duty to support initiatives which will minimize violations of academic rules and to familiarize the researchers with the regulations on publishing ethics.
 The journal's policy should be revised as necessary, considering new professional and scientific insights on editing and publishing, as well as effects of journal policies on authors’ and reviewers’ behaviors.

 The editor evaluates manuscripts according to their intellectual content, regardless of the race, gender, sexual orientation, religious beliefs, nationality, or political beliefs of the author(s).
 When an editor, a member of the editorial board or an employee of the Faculty of Humanities and Social Sciences in Rijeka is an author, it is necessary to ensure an independent and objective review of their paper to avoid any potential conflicts of interest.

-It is the Editor-in-Chief’s duty to examine all complaints relating to a violation of ethical standards and take appropriate measures to rectify any errors and omissions.
-These measures primarily involve communication with the author(s) of the disputed paper, but may also involve forwarding the complaints to appropriate academic or research institutions.
+If misconduct or redundant publication (verbatim reproduction of the authors’ prior publications) is suspected, the journal editors report this to the Editor-in-Chief.
+It is the Editor-in-Chief’s duty to examine all complaints and suspicions relating to a violation of ethical standards and take appropriate measures to rectify any errors and omissions in accordance with the relevant COPE guidelines.
+These measures primarily involve communication with the author(s) of the disputed paper but may also involve forwarding the complaints to appropriate academic or research institutions.
 If the complaints refer to an unpublished manuscript, its publication may be suspended until the complaint is resolved.